knetikmedia/knetikcloud-csharp-net20-client/docs/ActivitiesApi.md

 <a name="updateactivity"></a>
 # **UpdateActivity**
-> ModelRepresentsAnActivityThatCanBeParameterizedAndTrackedThroughMetricsScoresEtc UpdateActivity (long? id, ModelRepresentsAnActivityThatCanBeParameterizedAndTrackedThroughMetricsScoresEtc activityResource)
+> ActivityResource UpdateActivity (long? id, ActivityResource activityResource)

 Update an activity